sherkepriya89/BugAndAutomationChallenge/bug_report/bugsFound.md

 4. Enter a string with more than 50 characters (e.g., A very long name that exceeds fifty characters in length for testing purposes) in the First Name field.
 5. Enter a string with more than 50 characters in the Last Name field.
 6. Click the "Add" button.
-7. Observe that no error message is displayed and the record is added to the employee table.
+7. Observe that no error message is displayed and the record is not added to the employee table.

 **Expected Result:**